cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I get started talking with Cboard?

 First, go to the board you want to start with.
 Second, unlock the board using the lock on the right hand side.
 Third, Press the 'edit' button on the left hand side.
-Once you press this, you
+Once you press this, you can choose which tile you want to add personalized voice to.
+Once you pick, choose the tile by pressing on it.
+Once you do so, press the edit (pencil) symbol on the far right side on the light blue bar.
+Once the tile opens, you are gi

 ### How do I remove symbols from the output bar?

 ### How do I switch to a different voice?